HLA-G: Parasitic Infections

 HLA-G has been shown to modulate the body's response to parasitic diseases.
 Recent studies have emerged suggesting a link between HLA-G and P. falciparum, which is one of the most dangerous malaria strains.
 In pregnant women, P. falciparum can infect the placenta, causing low birth weights and other complications.
 High levels of soluble HLA-G have been linked to higher instances of low birth weights.
 There is also a link between HLA-G expression and Human African trypanosomiasis (HAT).
 People with higher levels of soluble HLA-G are more likely to be diagnosed with the disease.
 There may also be genetic differences driving the instance and severity of HAT, as a few single nucleotide polymorphisms have been associated with higher levels of HAT.
 There is also an effect in Toxoplasmosis infections in pregnant women, where HLA-G is upregulated to protect the fetus from inflammation.
 Treatment of cells with IL-10 leads to a downregulation of HLA-G, which could be an avenue for therapy in instances where too much HLA-G is produced.
 Individuals with Visceral leishmaniasis infections also have higher levels of soluble HLA-G, which may be due to a strategy by Leishmania to evade the immune system.

 Cancer

-HLA has been shown to be associated with tumor escape in cancers, because it causes the immune system to not pay attention to cancer cells.
+HLA-G has been shown to be associated with tumor escape in cancers, because it causes the immune system to not pay attention to cancer cells.
 Because it is upregulated in cancer cells, it could serve as a potential target for immunotherapy.
 Monoclonal antibodies that bind to HLA-G have been used successfully against cancers as part of a strategy to inhibit immune checkpoints.
 HLA-G has potential utility as a tumor marker due to the large increase in HLA-G in many cancers, including breast cancer, ovarian cancer, and lung cancer.
+Increased expression of HLA-G has been associated with the metastatic potential of tumor cells.